kapilsharma/KAPsQuicks/Python/Docs/04Loop_Decision.md

 ## Match case

-Equivalent to switch in languages like PHP and JS
+Equivalent to `switch` in languages like PHP and JS

 Difference: We do not have break.
-Python `match` exists after first match
+Python `match` exits after first match

 ```python
 # num = 3